On this page:

 How are balance disorders treated?

-If you are diagnosed with Ménière's disease, your doctor may recommend that you make some changes to your diet and, if you are a smoker, that you stop smoking.
+If you are diagnosed with Ménière's disease, your otolaryngologist may recommend that you make some changes to your diet and, if you are a smoker, that you stop smoking.
 Anti-vertigo or anti-nausea medications may relieve your symptoms, but they can also make you drowsy.
 Other medications, such as gentamicin (an antibiotic) or corticosteroids may be used.
 Although gentamicin may reduce dizziness better than corticosteroids, it occasionally causes permanent hearing loss.
 In some severe cases of Ménière's disease, surgery on the vestibular organs may be needed.

 Some people with a balance disorder may not be able to fully relieve their dizziness and will need to find ways to cope with it.
 A vestibular rehabilitation therapist can help you develop an individualized treatment plan.